JanLunge/orbit/Readme.md

 brew install portaudio
 pip3 install pyaudio

-3. intsall mosquitto via brew and start it
+3. install mosquitto via brew and start it
 4. set .env key for PORCUPINE_ACCESS_KEY https://picovoice.ai/platform/porcupine/
 5. make sure to select your favorite wakeword in the wakewords folder or create one yourself at : link here
 5. if you are using macOS system python instead of homebrew, refer to this: https://github.com/urllib3/urllib3/issues/3020